 Bridget has an abundance of experience as a seasoned clinician helping others, especially using her skills as a certified cognitive behaviour and dialectical behaviour psychotherapist.
 Bridget has a profound passion for working with priority populations, such as individuals with acute mental health concerns, those with histories of trauma, the Indigenous population, and women in the corrections system.
 Bridget is also passionate about bringing the power of her post graduate training in Compassionate Inquiry (where she studied directly under Dr. Gabor Maté) to her clients and students.

-David has extensive experience with organization development and management.
+David has extensive experience with organization change and leadership.
 He operated his own business and worked for government, universities and the voluntary sector.
 David was a partner in Development Initiatives Inc., an international consulting firm.
 He was the founder and president of the Community Business Resource Centre, George Brown College Foundation, a highly successful entrepreneurship training centre and consulting organization in economic development.
 As the CEO of the Canadian Youth Business Foundation and the Canadian Youth Foundation, David expanded the organization’s lending, mentor support and career planning programs for young people across Canada.
 As the CEO, David was appointed as an advisor to the Prince of Wales, Youth Business International (London, UK).
 David was also the CEO of Street Kids International, an organization recognized by the United Nations as a leader in youth programming.
 David is the author of several publications on economic and community development.
 David is currently working as a consultant and an instructor in professional development programs.
 He is President (Board) of the Canadian Mental Health Association Waterloo Wellington and the past Chair of Canadian Feed the Children.

 Melissa is a registered social worker with over 15 years experience in the field of mental health and sddiction counselling.
 She has experience working in both the public and private sector.
 Melissa has held various positions in Grand River Hospital's Adult Outpatient Mental Health and Addiction program delivering individual and group therapy.
 In addition to her experience with crisis and acute mental health interventions, Melissa has also worked in private clinics and now owns her own private practice where she offers a number of evidence-based modalities (CBT, DBT, EMDR, IFS) to best serve clients anywhere along the continuum of mental health and wellness.